juttcybertech/ASF-Pro/README.md

 ---

 ## ⚖️ Ethical & Legal Guidelines
-ASF Pro is developed strictly for **Authorized Cybersecurity Research**.
+ASF  is developed strictly for **Authorized Cybersecurity Research**.
 Usage on unauthorized devices is **STRICTLY PROHIBITED**.
 All users must have explicit written permission before testing.